In this article I describe process of writing of simple cross-platform HTTP proxy.

 perform request processing (by default, this value is equal 2).
 Port number on which

-requests will accepted is hardcoded in source code and equal to 100012.
+requests will be accepted is hardcoded in source code and equal to 10001

 As in previous examples, our program consists from three parts:

-main function, that parse command line, creates separate threads for asio services,
+function, that parses command line, creates separate threads for asio services

-logic of connection processing;connection class, that implement all logic, and pass data between client & web-server.The data processing is performed in asynchronous mode, and to distribute load between
+class, that implements all logic, and passes data between client & web-server.The data processing is performed in asynchronous mode, and to distribute load between

 processors, we can use several independent asio services, that perform dispatching of

-Note: Most hard part of the development of asynchronous code is proper designing of data flow.
-I'm usually draw a state diagram and then transform each state to separate procedure.
-Existence of such diagram is very helpful for understanding of code by other developers.
+Note: Most hard part of the development of asynchronous code is proper design of data flow.
+I usually draw a state diagram and then transform each state to a separate function.
+Presence of such a diagram is very helpful for understanding of code by other developers.

-not so much differ from previous examples — changes was made only for way, that is used
+not so much different from previous examples — changes were made only for method, that is

-to select service, that will implement dispatching.
+used to select a service that will implement dispatching.
 In our example new service is

 selected from circular list of services, that allow us to get some load balancing for